Society of Composers & Lyricists: Outstanding Original Score for a Television Production

+Outstanding Original Title Sequence for a Television Production

 Outstanding Original Song for a Dramatic or Documentary Visual Media Production

 Prior to 2022, a single award was given for Original Song in a Visual Media Production, irrespective of genre.

 Outstanding Original Song for a Comedy or Musical Visual Media Production

 Prior to 2022, a single award was given for Original Song in a Visual Media Production, irrespective of genre.